 Taking these bold leaps forward is only half momentum achieved if leaders don’t commit and exhibit their new behaviors in public.
 The most effective agile leaders are the ones who model their new behavior to reflect agile ways of working; in decision making, daily communication and development strategies.

 Working in silos; clacking away at desks, performing pre-decided tasks in isolation makes one a tunnel visionary.
-Marking a shift from information silos, agile focuses on cohesive collaboration by creating cross-functional teams.
+Marking a shift from information silos, agile product development focuses on cohesive collaboration by creating cross-functional teams.
 These teams consist of a small number of individuals who are adaptive in the face of challenges, incorporate feedback regularly to continually improve, and build on the momentum through instant issue resolution.

 The characterization of these teams is embedded in the necessity for employees to exercise ownership and a shared responsibility of their work instead of being tethered by their rigidly defined job roles and fragmented information.
 Many executives feel that granting autonomy to their employees would directly result in anarchy.
 However, by clearly articulating the purpose of the task and entrusting employees with the same reinforces accountability.